HerrSandybell/Travel-Experts/README.md

 ## Database

 I constructed a database from popular travel destinations.
-One peculiar problem I faced was the destination
+One peculiar problem I faced was the destination description, which I had originally divided into two paragraphs (an intro, and more info), separated by a /br.
+The issue is that when the description is inserted into JS, and then into innerHTML, the /br would render properly as a line break.
+But when it is called upon as a variable straight in the html, it will not render.
+So, I split the description into two values in the database.

 ## Challenges